Chris Kempczinski

-Christopher John Kempczinski is an American business executive, and the president, chairman, and chief executive officer (CEO) of McDonald's Corporation.
+Christopher John Kempczinski (born 1968) is an American business executive, and the president, chairman, and chief executive officer (CEO) of McDonald's Corporation.

-Early life and education
+Early life

-Christopher John Kempczinski was born in Boston, and raised in Cincinnati, Ohio.
-He is the son of Richard Kempczinski, who was a professor of surgery and Chief of Vascular Surgery at the University of Cincinnati Medical Center, and Ann Marie Kempczinski, who was a primary school teacher at Terrace Park Elementary in Cincinnati, Ohio.
+Christopher John Kempczinski was born in Boston, Massachusetts, and raised in Cincinnati, Ohio.
+He is the son of Richard Kempczinski, who was a professor of surgery and Chief of Vascular Surgery at the University of Cincinnati Medical Center, and Ann Marie Kempczinski, who was a primary school teacher at Terrace Park Elementary in Cincinnati.
+He is of Polish descent.
 He graduated in 1987 from Indian Hill High School in suburban Cincinnati.

-Kempczinski earned a bachelor's degree from Duke University in 1991, and a M.B.A. from Harvard Business School in 1997.
-He is of Polish descent.
+Kempczinski earned a bachelor's degree from Duke University in 1991, and an M.B.A. from Harvard Business School in 1997.